Buckinghamshire: Places of interest

 Buckinghamshire is notable for its open countryside and natural features, including the Chiltern Hills Area of Outstanding Natural Beauty, Stowe Landscaped Gardens near Buckingham, and the River Thames.
 The Ridgeway Path, a long-distance footpath, passes through the county.
 The county also has many historic houses.
 Some of these are opened to the public by the National Trust, such as Waddesdon Manor, West Wycombe Park and Cliveden.
 Other historic houses are still in use as private homes, such as the Prime Minister's country retreat Chequers.

-Claydon House (near Steeple Claydon), Hughendon Manor (near High Wycombe), Stowe Landscaped Gardens, and Waddesdon Manor (near Aylesbury) are in the care of the National Trust.
+Claydon House (near Steeple Claydon), Hughenden Manor (near High Wycombe), Stowe Landscaped Gardens, and Waddesdon Manor (near Aylesbury) are in the care of the National Trust.

 Mentmore Towers, a 19th-century English country house built by the Rothschilds is located the village of Mentmore.
 It is the largest of the English Rothschild houses and is known for its Jacobean-styled architecture designed by Joseph Paxton.

 Bletchley Park in Milton Keynes is the site of World War II British codebreaking and Colossus, the world's first programmable electronic digital computer.
 Together with the co-located National Museum of Computing, it is a nationally important visitor attraction.

 Examples of historical architecture in the Chiltern region are preserved at the Chiltern Open Air Museum, an open-air folk museum near Chalfont St Giles.
 The 45 acre site contains reconstructed buildings which might otherwise have been destroyed or demolished as a result of redevelopment or road construction.

-The market town of Olney, in the City of Milton Keynes UA, is home to Cowper and Newton Museum which celebrates the work and lives of two famous figures: William Cowper (1731–1800) a celebrated 18th-century poet; and John Newton, a prominent slave trade abolitionist who was curate in the local church.
+The market town of Olney, in the Milton Keynes UA, is home to Cowper and Newton Museum which celebrates the work and lives of two famous figures: William Cowper (1731–1800) a celebrated 18th-century poet; and John Newton, a prominent slave trade abolitionist who was curate in the local church.
 Together, Cowper and Newton wrote the Olney Hymns, including one of the world's most popular hymns, Amazing Grace.

 Buckinghamshire is the home of various notable people in connection with whom tourist attractions have been established: for example the author Roald Dahl who included many local features and characters in his works.
 Artists William Callow and Harriet Anne Smart Callow produced many paintings of the area in the late 19th century.

 Sports facilities in Buckinghamshire include half of the international Silverstone Circuit which straddles the Buckinghamshire and Northamptonshire border, the Adams Park Stadium in the south and Stadium MK in the north, and Dorney Lake (named 'Eton Dorney' for the event) was used as the rowing venue for the 2012 Summer Olympics.